-Heather Moore has 18 years of experience training dogs and helping owners to modify their dogs’ problem behaviors.
-She worked with Purely Positive Dog Training in Charleston, SC until recently relocating to TN.
-She has been a member of the Association of Pet Dog Trainers (APDT).
+Heather Moore has 25 years of experience training dogs and helping owners to modify their dogs’ problem behaviors.
+She worked with Purely Positive Dog Training in Charleston, SC until relocating to TN.
+She has been a member of the Association of Pet Dog Trainers (APDT) and Pet Professional Guild (PPG).
 Her own dogs have titled in AKC Rally Obedience Novice and Advanced, and earned Therapy Dog Certifications.
-She has been an evaluator for the Canine Good Citizen Test for the AKC.
+She is an evaluator for the Canine Good Citizen Test for the AKC.
+She is a certified professional dog trainer, CPDT-KA and a certified fear free animal trainer.
 She also has seven years experience as a teacher of elementary age children.
 This combination of skills led her to co-found the first Kids and Dogs Camp in Charleston, SC, as well as the first training class for kids and their pet dogs in that area.

 Since living in Tennessee, she has spent many hours volunteering at a local shelter helping them assess dogs and promoting them on Facebook.
 She has established a training program and trained staff on how to make a dog more adoptable by using positive training.
 She frequently offers programs for the public teaching how to train shelter dogs.

 Heather also helps several local rescue groups.
 She loves match making and finding the perfect dog for your family.
-As a mother of two young boys, Heather has a practical and friendly approach towards training the family dog.
+As a mother of two teenage boys, Heather has a practical and friendly approach towards training the family dog.
 Her methodology focuses on leadership, structure, and positive reinforcement.
 All training is gentle and humane, while also being user-friendly and efficient.
-Heather, her husband Lance, and sons Parker and Wyatt, share their home with 2 border collies, 2 cats, 9 chickens, 4 horses, and her son’s pet lizard.
+Heather, her husband Lance, and sons Parker and Wyatt, share their home with 1 border collie, 1 boxer, 1 (4lb) chihuahua, 3 cats, 8 chickens, 3 horses, and her son’s pet lizard.